-Determining an Individual Student's Need for Extended School Year Services Q and A
+Determining an Individual Student's Need for Extended School Year Services: Q and A

 This Q and A was developed as a technical assistance document to support the implementation of Extended School Year (ESY) services.
 The Basic Education Circular (BEC) 22 Pa.
 Code §14.132 "Extended School Year Eligibility" should be viewed as the primary source of information for determining ESY services.
+For the most recent BEC, visit the PDE website at www.education.state.pa.us and select Codes and Regulations, Basic Education Circulars.